sadensmol/sadensmol.github.com/projects.md

 It's a web version of Video Niche Dominator create with React.js to use as SaaS.
 Packed with webpack to use as Wordpress plugin.

-Technologies/Languages/Frameworks: JavaScript, WebPack, Html, CSS, React.js, Wordpress.

 ![VND Web1]({{site.baseurl}}/images/projects_vnd_web1.png)

+It allows the same functionality as desktop version - create unique Youyube video links, copy them and put into inbuilt indexer.

 ![VND Web2]({{site.baseurl}}/images/projects_vnd_web2.png)

+Technologies/Languages/Frameworks: JavaScript, WebPack, Html, CSS, React.js, Wordpress.

 ### Video Niche Dominator